 Fire Pits for the Garden – What to Look for and Consider

-Firepits offer us are a great way to recreate that outdoor campfire feeling, right there in your garden.
+Firepits offer us a great way to recreate that outdoor campfire feeling, right there in your garden.
 However, buying the right fire pit can become a headache as there are so many styles, materials, fuel types and other aspects to consider when buying a fire pit for the garden.

 As with most large purchases, it is always best to do some research.
-I have carried out some of that research here in this guide, hopefully you will find out all you need to know to be able to select a suitable fire pit for the garden or patio from our top recommendations and advice.
+I have carried out some of that research here in this guide, hopefully, you will find out all you need to know to be able to select a suitable fire pit for the garden or patio from our top recommendations and advice.

 Location: Where are you going to place your fire pit?
 Bearing in mind the regulations above concerning UK fire laws, placement should be flexible.
-Location and the placement of your fire pit becomes especially important if you are wanting to ‘burn wood’ as the fuel for your firepit though so take care and follow the guidelines set out.
+Location and the placement of your fire pit become especially important if you are wanting to ‘burn wood’ as the fuel for your firepit though so take care and follow the guidelines set out.

 Permanent or Portable: Another quite important factor when considering a fire pit.
 Will you want to move your fire pit or will it be a fixed part of your outdoor living space?
 If you prefer to optionally have your pit located in various parts of your garden on occasion, and stored away as and when required, then look for fire pits that will give you this flexibility.

-Fuel Type: We have already mentioned ‘wood’ which is popular medium for burning in a fire pit.
+Fuel Type: We have already mentioned ‘wood’ which is a popular medium for burning in a fire pit.
 Especially if you love the sound of the classic ‘crackling’ fire and that smoky aroma in the air.

 Wood has its drawbacks, cleaning, storing, and supplying a constant supply of ‘dry’ wood can be challenging.
-Also, the size of your fire pit should be considered to accommodate decent sized logs that will burn for a reasonable amount of time.
+Also, the size of your fire pit should be considered to accommodate decent-sized logs that will burn for a reasonable amount of time.

 Other options include:

-- Propane Gas/LPG:- A propane bottle & hose, attached to the firepit.
+- Propane Gas/LPG:- A propane bottle & hose, are attached to the firepit.
 Can initially be more expensive.
 Can be used on open decks/patios with overhead roofs.